moosayed123/Team-1/README.md

 📅 *Deployment:* End of Sprint 1

 **System Explanation:**
-The **AI module** used for face recognition can be developed using frameworks like **TensorFlow** or **OpenCV**.
-The camera, connected to a Raspberry Pi, captures the images, and the AI model processes them to recognize registered individuals.
-Once recognized, their attendance is logged into the system and saved in an Excel sheet.
-The connection between the Raspberry Pi and the door control system is handled through embedded circuits, using **RPi.GPIO** for triggering the door mechanism to open.
-The Excel sheet is automatically uploaded to a secure portal via an API.
+The AI module used for face recognition can be developed using frameworks like **TensorFlow** or **OpenCV**.
+The camera, connected to a Raspberry Pi, captures images, and the AI model processes them to recognize registered individuals.
+Once recognized, their attendance is logged into an Excel sheet, organized by grade level.
+This file is then securely uploaded to a dedicated website accessible only by authorized personnel such as the principal or vice principal.
+This ensures secure access to attendance records for specific users.

 ### Sprint 2: Chatbot System (13 Days)
 **Goal:** Develop an AI-powered chatbot to assist students with their questions.